dogz1lla/clj-chat/README.md

 - [x] write a README including how to setup tailwind css and how to run;
 - [x] create a repo;
 - [x] clear the input field after submitting the message
+- [ ] css: allow the chat message element to grow vertically if the message is too long;
 - [ ] do a proper chat autoscroll on new messages;
 - [x] cache avatar once the user joins the websocket;
 - [x] hook up the chatroom view with the room logic, display rooms on the